 In the financial world time value of money is one of the essential criteria to ascertain and decide the projects or investments.
-The discount rate is the return that a project needs to earn to be acceptable.
-Discount factor, on the other hand, is a factor or the decimal number that we multiply to the future cash flows to get their present value.
+The discount rate is the return a project needs to earn to be acceptable.
+On the other hand, a discount factor is a factor or the decimal number that we multiply by the future cash flows to get their present value.
 The discount factor formula includes the discount rate.

 In simple words, we can say that the discount factor is a conversion factor when calculating the time value of money.
 We mostly use this factor when doing valuation using the DCF (Discounted Cash Flow) technique or calculating NPV (net present value).